 Configuring Build Steps

-Build steps are configured on the Build Steps section of the Build Configuration Settings page: the steps can be auto-detected by TeamCity or added manually.
+Build steps are configured in the Build Steps section of the Build Configuration Settings page.
+This page allows you to:

 Each build step is represented by a build runner and provides integration with a specific build or test tool.
+For example, calling a NAnt script before compiling VS solutions.
 You can add as many build steps to your build configuration as needed.
-For example, call a NAnt script before compiling VS solutions.

 Build steps are invoked sequentially.

-The decision whether to run the next build step may depend on the exit status of the previous build steps and the current build status.
+The decision whether to run the next build step may depend on the exit status of the previous build steps, the current build status, or execution conditions.

-Note that the status of the build step and the build can be different.
-A build step can be successful, but the build can be failed because of another build failure condition, not based on the exit code (like failing a test or something else).
-On the other hand, if a build step has failed, the build will be failed too.
+Note that the status of a build step and the build itself can be different.
+All build steps can be successful, but the build can fail because of another build failure condition — not based on the exit code (like failing a test).
+On the other hand, if a build step has failed, the build will fail too.

 You can specify the step execution policy via the Execute step option:

-Only if build status is successful — before starting the step, the build agent requests the build status from the server, and skips the step if the status is failed.
+Only if build status is successful — before starting the step, the build agent requests the build status from the server, and skips the step if the status is "failed".
 This considers the failure conditions processed by the server, like failure on test failures or on metric change.
-Note that this still can be not exact as some failure conditions are processed on the server asynchronously (TW-17015)
+Note that this still may be not exact as some failure conditions are processed on the server asynchronously (TW-17015).

 If all previous steps finished successfully — the build analyzes only the build step status on the build agent, and doesn't send a request to the server to check the build status and considers only important step failures.

-Even if some of previous steps failed: select to make TeamCity execute this step regardless of the status of previous steps and status of the build.
+Even if some of the previous steps failed — select to make TeamCity execute this step regardless of the status of previous steps and status of the build.